All extracts are taken from the “Safer Doors” book. Published by Geddes and Grossett. Copyright laws apply.

 Body language is the name given to the whole group of non-verbal signs we give out as we interact with others.
 If door supervisors are aware of their own body language then they will be able to display deliberate signs and signals to give them control in situations where it is required.
 If they can successfully interpret the body language of others they will be able to understand how someone is feeling during an encounter, and then decide on the best way to deal with them.
 As mentioned earlier, being able to predict someone’s aggressive attitude before it has a chance to unfold will enable supervisors to react accordingly, thereby giving them the opportunity to discourage or prevent acts of violence towards themselves or others.

 It is said that in the first 10 seconds of meeting or seeing someone we form an impression of what they are like, and that they form an opinion of us.
-Even before words are exchanged this happens, so it follows that our appearance, our clothes and demeanour, go a long way to determining how others perceive us, and how we perceive them.
+Even before words are exchanged this happens, so it follows that our appearance, our clothes and demeanor, go a long way to determining how others perceive us, and how we perceive them.

-Having said that, door supervisors also have to be careful not to be unduly influenced by a person’s appearance, age, dress, speech or gestures, thereby reducing the chances of making inaccurate or unfair judgements.
+Having said that, door supervisors also have to be careful not to be unduly influenced by a person’s appearance, age, dress, speech or gestures, thereby reducing the chances of making inaccurate or unfair judgement.
 They should also be conscious of their own self-image and how they use it to influence those around them.
 There can be a difference between the way we see ourselves and the way that others interpret that image.

 Supervisors need to project a clean, smart and positive image to customers.
 Dirty or unkempt clothes or uniform creates a bad visual image, as can the wearing of unnecessary jewellery.
 The large gold sovereign rings, for example, can project an aggressive image to some people, particularly to those who see them as potential weapons as well as ornaments.